gaearon/react-hot-loader/README.md

 ### Options

 * `notify`: Loader can use desktop Notification API to show notifications when a module has been reloaded, or if it loads with an error.
 By default, this feature is disabled because it doesn't work well with `webpack-dev-server` iframe mode used in the example.
 If you don't use `webpack-dev-server`'s iframe mode, you might want to enable notifications.
 Valid values are `none` (default), `errors` and `all`.
-If `notify` is `errors` or `all`, module load errors won't cause page refresh.

 ## Running Example